 CloudWatch data ingestion – Dynatrace now has the ability to ingest any metrics available in CloudWatch and utilizes that data when doing problem analysis.
 That means if performance issues in your app are being impacted because of AWS services – like a slow RDS database or S3 storage, Dynatrace can identify that external cause.
 This means that instead of looking at your Dynatrace data and alerts and manually correlating them to events and metrics in CloudWatch, you can see all your important CloudWatch metrics right in Dynatrace, and Dynatrace’s AI will also utilize those metrics when looking for anomalies and analyzing root cause.

 Fullstack monitoring, external service monitoring, and change auditing, all in one place.
-Here’s more info on how to get started using the additional metrics.

 AWS Container Competency Award – AWS has used the competency program to identify partners with proven qualifications in specific categories.
 Dynatrace has previously been recognized by AWS with competency awards for DevOps and Migration.
 This year at Re:Invent AWS announced a Container Competency: